layaconch/project_notebook/readme_en.md

 - Python dependencies resolved through the official image

 ## Installation
-1. Clone this repository into your custom addons path (e.g. `/mnt/extra-addons/devops`).
+1. Clone this repository into your custom addons path (e.g. `/mnt/extra-addons/project_notebook`).
-2. Ensure the module directory name is `devops`.
+2. Ensure the module directory name is `project_notebook`.
 3. Add the path to `odoo.conf` or set the `ODOO_ADDONS_PATH` environment variable.
 4. Restart your Odoo service.
 5. Update the app list and install **DevOps Operations Platform** from Apps (developer mode recommended).